OpenGPTX/docs/metadata/README.md

 # Metadata Management

-We realized everyone started creating metadata with different structure and on different locations without considering different aspects.
+We aleady use a lot of datasets.
+More and more users work with data and got a good impression about our data.
+Now it is time to define a metadata concept.
 That is why we want to collect best practices, technolgies and tools keeping our project needs in mind.
 This document is about metadata management for the datasets (not for trainings, models, ...).

-## In short
+## TODOs

 1. technical decision how to store metadata (pyton+json)
 2. decision where to store metadata (subfolder or so)
 3. content of metadata

+## In short

+- We want to use YAML for metadata
+- We want to read and write metadata mainly with Python
+- We want to store metadata next to the data (`metadata.json` next to the `data/` folder)

 ## Example structure